• Skip to main content

 It also meant, when we decided on the spur of the moment to sell our home in London and settle on the east Kent coast, we had a cushion to protect us if it all went wrong.
 (It didn’t.)

 What it really freed us from was worry.
-If the worst somehow happened, we knew we wouldn’t be wealthy.
+If the worst somehow happened, we wouldn’t be wealthy.
 But we would be able to survive, pick ourselves up and start again.
 Just knowing that saved a lot of sleepless nights, over the years.

 It took 25 years before my savings earned more than I did.
 But I clearly remember doing my annual accounts, working out how much I’d earned from writing, and realising that my investments had narrowly beaten me.